MCT-master/mct-master.github.io/_posts/2021-11-26-josephcl-chorale-rearranger.md

 None of these digital representations provide a complete picture of what is happening in the musical work, in fact we might actually receive quite a different impression of a piece depending upon the medium in which it’s presented to us.
 So what happens if we take the information provided in one medium and start using it to alter the information provided in another?
 Can we access precepts that are more hidden in one of the types of media?
 And can we change it to make something completely new?These are the questions that fuelled the development of the chorale rearranger.

+If you want to access our Python and Pure Data code it can be found [here.](https://github.com/jpclemente97/mct-teamb-2/tree/main/python%20assignment%205/TeamB_Assignment5_Creative%20Final)

 # I Hear Voices

 Bach’s chorales are settings of Lutheran hymns, with polyphonic harmonisations split between Soprano, Alto, Tenor, and Bass (SATB) voices.
 When listening to a performance, these voices meld together, forming rich and complex harmony.
 (As an aside, the chorales were also the focus of a quite well-known computational music project, Deep Bach, where an algorithm was trained to compose music using solely the chorales as input data.
 Check it out [here.](https://www.flow-machines.com/history/projects/deepbach-polyphonic-music-generation-bach-chorales/))